bozeklab/amap-app/README.md

 # AMAP Application

 AMAP-APP is a desktop application that uses deep learning to perform [segmentation and morphometry quantification of fluorescent microscopy images of podocytes](https://www.kidney-international.org/article/S0085-2538(23)00180-1/fulltext).
-It runs comfortably on the CPU; a GPU is **optional** and, when available, can accelerate inference (toggled per project).
+It runs comfortably on the CPU; a GPU is **optional** and, when available, can accelerate inference.

 ![AMAP Results](res/images/header.png)
 <!-- IMAGE: top banner / hero image.
 Existing file res/images/header.png is reused.
 Replace if you want an updated banner. -->

-This application is a reimplementation of the [original research](https://github.com/bozeklab/amap) with modifications to the instance-segmentation algorithm aimed at improving CPU efficiency.
+This application is a reimplementation of the [original research](https://github.com/bozeklab/amap) with modifications to the instance-segmentation algorithm aimed at improving compute efficiency.
 Instead of the original pixel-embedding clustering, AMAP-APP derives instances with PyTorch operations and a Connected Component Labeling (CCL) algorithm, achieving comparable results.

 AMAP-APP is cross-platform, implemented in Python 3.9, and primarily tested on Linux (with lighter testing on Windows and Mac).
 Minor visual inconsistencies may appear between platforms but do not affect functionality.